Use It To Control Bermuda Grass

 Fill up a sprayer with one gallon of clean water only, (no herbicide), and go spray.
 One gallon sprayers typically can cover that area, but it depends on how wide open the sprayer nozzle is, and how fast you move the wand, and your body.

-Have fun and pay attention to how fast you must move to get the area sprayed before you run dry.
-(Don’t look at me.
-It’s your yard!
-And it was your idea to be killing bermuda grass.
-I just live with it.)
+Don't be self-conscious, just pay attention to how fast you must move to get the area sprayed before you run dry.

-It’s a good idea to water a day or two prior to spraying.
+• WATERING.
+It’s a good idea to water the lawn a day or two prior to spraying.
 Do not water again till the next day after spraying.

 DISCLAIMER: One last word on using Ornamec for killing bermuda grass in fescue: